makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 * Whisper encoder-decoder backbone (Radford+ 2022)
   * Whisper-384 version, whisper-tiny
-  * does not run autoregressively.
+  * does not run autoregressively
   * we denote the pre-trained Whisper model as Whisper-384, where
-  * the numeric suffix refers to the embedding dimensionality.
+  * the numeric suffix refers to the embedding dimensionality
 * audio segments are previously transcribed with whisper-large-v2
 * SBERT and PsychEmb representations were encoded using these transcriptions
 * Whisper (Student)